pporrasebi/darkspaceproject/dsp_comparison/dsp_comparison_groups_enrichment_pres2.md

  - STRING predictions dataset: contains 242030 protein associations.

-Part 1: Generating comparison dataset at the pair level
+Part 1: Comparison dataset at the pair level
 ========================================================

-The comparison set gives a total number of 2936030 potentially interacting pairs, of which 2794768 (95.19%) are not curated in IMEx.
+The comparison dataset gives a total number of 2936030 potentially interacting pairs, of which 2794768 (95.19%) are not curated in IMEx.
+The dataset can be accessed: https://github.com/vitkl/darkspaceproject/blob/master/dsp_comparison/results/comp_table_final.txt.gz

 Overlaps at the pair level, summary:
 ========================================================
 ![plot of chunk visualize_overlaps](dsp_comparison_groups_enrichment_pres2-figure/visualize_overlaps-1.png)

-Part 2: Generating comparison dataset at the publication level
+Part 2: Comparison dataset at the publication level
 ========================================================

 The comparison set gives a total number of 245352 publications, of which 236531 (96.4%) are not curated in IMEx.
+The dataset can be accessed: https://github.com/vitkl/darkspaceproject/blob/master/dsp_comparison/results/pubcomp_table_final.txt.gz

 Overlaps at the publication level, summary:
 ========================================================